Oprah breaks silence on claims she was paid $1m for failed Kamala Harris campaign

 “Not true – I was paid nothing, ever," said the TV star when buttonholed by a TMZ reporter on Monday and asked if she was paid for her endorsement.

-Other outlets then went further, claiming that Winfrey had been paid personally for the appearance.
+Federal Election Commission filings confirm that the Harris campaign sent Harpo Productions two $500,000 payments on October 15.
+Other outlets, however, went further, claiming that Winfrey had been paid personally for the appearance.

 In a statement, Harpo Productions confirmed that the Harris campaign had paid for the costs of the town hall, without giving a specific figure.

-Note: This story was updated at 14:45 Pacific Time on Tuesday November 12, 2024, to add details about the payment to Harpo Productions.